📢 Announcements 📢

 Training Data and Data Conditions

-We follow similar data conditions as in the offline track (see here).
-Additionally, for the constrained submission we require the system to be runnable on a single H100 with 80GB of memory.
+We follow the same data conditions as in the offline track (see here).
+Additionally, for the Docker submission, we require the system to be runnable on a single H100 with 80GB of memory.

 The data condition for this task is “constrained with large language models (LLMs)”.
 Any open-weight model with a permissive license is acceptable for use.
 In addition, pretrained speech encoders and ASR models may be employed.
 We also encourage participants to submit systems leveraging closed-source models/LLMs for evaluation, but such systems will be evaluated separately and will not be eligible for the main ranking.